Fraa4/VideoToGd2.2/README.md

 # Requirements
 - [GDShare](https://geode-sdk.org/mods/hjfod.gdshare/) and [WSLiveEditor](https://geode-sdk.org/mods/iandyhd3.wsliveeditor/), which both of them are available on the [Geode](https://geode-sdk.org) modloader
-- 4GB Patch (not required but recommended)
+- 4GB patch (not required but recommended)
 - Atleast 1GB of free space in disk

 # How to use